limey-bean/Anacapa/README.md

 Arguments:
 - Required for either mode:
-	-i	path to .fastq.gz files, if files are already compressed use flag -g (see below) -o	path to output directory
+	-i	path to .fastq.gz files, if files are already uncompressed use flag -g (see below) -o	path to output directory
 	-d	path to Anacapa_db
 	-a	Illumina adapter type: nextera, truseq, or NEBnext